How to Make Reading Japanese Easy

 Instant Translate

 When you expand the translate window, you will see more options.
 The first button will break down the sentence into pieces.
-You can click on any of these words to get more detail about them including pronunciation, translations, and etymology.
+You can click on any of these words to get more details, including pronunciation, translations, and etymology.
 The next button is for copying the text.
-You may want to copy the text into a different app such as a Japanese-English dictionary or Anki to make flashcards.
-The other two buttons allow you to listen to the sentence and search it on Google respectively.
+You may want to copy the text into a different app, such as a Japanese-English dictionary or Anki, to make flashcards.
+The other two buttons allow you to listen to the sentence and search it on Google, respectively.

 IOS